 Communities are dynamic, which makes managing them equal parts fun and challenging.
-Community managers must have a hands-on role, as they engage and remain active within their communities.
+Community managers must have a hands-on role, as they engage their communities and monitor community health.
 At the same time, they must give it enough space to grow and mature on its own.

 It’s almost like raising a child.
 You don’t want to hover so much that you give the child no room to grow or learn.
-But you don’t want to be too hands off either, so chaos ensues leaving you in a terrible position.
+But you don’t want to be too hands off either — or chaos ensues, leaving you in a terrible position.

-Although, a better description might be comparing community health to the health of the human body.
-Just like your personal health, your community’s health plays a role in its well-being overtime (read: success or failure).
-If you don’t nurture your body or take care of it, things can go wrong — very wrong in some cases.
+A better description might be comparing community health to the health of the human body.
+Just like your personal health, your community’s health plays a role in its well-being (read: success or failure).
+If you don’t nurture your body or take care of it, things can go wrong.

 Community Health and Why It Matters

 Community health can be managed or affected in varying ways.
 It’s not just about growth, for instance.
 You can have the biggest community ever created, but if there’s no engagement, activity, or interest then it’s eventually going to taper out.
 In a body, exercise alone won’t keep you healthy, especially if you’re not maintaining a good diet.